Brigid of Kildare: Veneration

-Brigid is honored on 1 February in the calendars of the Catholic Church in Ireland, as well as the Anglican Church of Ireland, Church of England, and Episcopal Church.
+Brigid is honoured on 1 February in the calendars of the Catholic Church in Ireland, as well as the Anglican Church of Ireland, Church of England, and Episcopal Church.

 She is a patroness saint of Ireland (and one of its three national saints), as well as of healers, poets, blacksmiths, livestock and dairy workers, among others.

-Brigid is said to have been buried at the right of the high altar of Kildare Cathedral, and a costly tomb raised over her "adorned with gems and precious stones and crowns of gold and silver".
+Brigid is said to have been buried at the high altar of the original Kildare Cathedral, and a tomb raised over her "adorned with gems and precious stones and crowns of gold and silver".

-In the late 12th century, Gerald of Wales wrote that nineteen nuns took turns keeping a perpetual fire burning at Kildare in honour of Brigid.
-It was said this fire was kept burning since Brigid's time, and it is suggested it was originally part of a temple of Brigit the goddess.
-Gerald said it was ringed by a hedge that no man was allowed to cross.
+In the late 12th century, Gerald of Wales wrote that nineteen nuns took turns keeping a perpetual fire burning at Kildare in honour of Brigid, and that this fire had been burning since Brigid's time.
+He said it was ringed by a hedge that no man was allowed to cross.
+According to Gerald, each of the nineteen nuns took their turns guarding the fire overnight, but every twentieth night Brigid was said to return to keep the fire burning: "the nineteenth nun puts the logs beside the fire and says 'Brigid, guard your fire, this is your night'.
+And in this way the fire is left there, and in the morning the wood, as usual, has been burnt and the fire is still alight".
+It has been suggested that this perpetual fire was originally part of a temple of Brigit the goddess.